awsdocs/amazon-dynamodb-developer-guide/doc_source/WIF.RunningYourApp.md

 # Writing Your App to Use Web Identity Federation<a name="WIF.RunningYourApp"></a>

-To use web identity federation, your app must assume the IAM role that you created; from that point on, the app will honor the access policy that you attached to the role\.
+To use web identity federation, your app must assume the IAM role that you created\.
+From that point on, the app honors the access policy that you attached to the role\.

 At runtime, if your app uses web identity federation, it must follow these steps: